thien/AISearch/paper.md

 	- The best child in the population will be the most favorite tour;
 	- repeat for as many generations as liked.

+ -->
  My initial implementation consisted of:

+ 	- population size of 10,000, 100,000 generations.
 	- randomly generated population for first generation
-	- population 10k, 100k generations
+	- every generation:
 		- two random parents chosen
 		- crossover
 			- split method
 		- neighbouring mutation
+		- offspring added to the population for the next generation.

 The initial implementation produced the following results.